Javedfaruquee/ckad-prep/README.md

 <code> Create a pod with name=busybox-pod, image=buysbox, namespace=ns-pod </code>

+<code> Create a pod with name=busybox-pod, image=buysbox and run the command ' ls /var', once the command is completed the pod should automatically be deleted. </code>

+# Deployment

 <code> Create a deployment with image=buysbox, replicas=3 in default namespace</code>

 <code> Create a deployment with name=busybox-deployment, image=buysbox, namespace=ns01 </code>